for Knee Surgery

 If you fail to deal with proper rehabilitation of your knee after surgery, muscles loss (atrophy) will occur in your leg.
 The soft tissue and cartilage in your knee joint may start to wear away (a process called degeneration).
 There is always a possibility of re-injuring your knee even after a surgical procedure has been done.

 Ask any doctor and they'll tell you that the success of your surgery depends on your level of dedication to regular at home care of your knee.
-Most of our knee post-op clients have treated themselves succesfully through regular use of the Knee Freezie Wrap® and Inferno Wrap®.
+Most of our knee post-op clients have treated themselves succesfully through regular use of cold compression and the Knee T•Shellz Wrap.

 Using these therapies will lessen the chance and/or severity of knee joint degeneration and surrounding muscular atrophy during your rehabilitation process.
 In some cases our customers have prevented the onset of degeneration through regular use of these treatments.
 They will even combine these therapeutic treatmetns with the rehabilitation plan recommended by their doctor, surgeon or physical therapist.